On this page:

 A short summary of key rules of the road for cyclists and motorists is shown below.
 For an exhaustive list, see MassBike’s summary of bike laws here.

-- Can ride on any public road and on sidewalks outside business districts (unless specifically prohibited)
+- May ride on any public road and on sidewalks outside business districts (unless specifically prohibited)

 - May pass cars on the right

-- Use either hand to signal stops and turns
+- May use either hand to signal stops and turns

-- Use hand signals to stop and turn, if safe to do so
+- Must use hand signals to stop and turn, if safe to do so

 - Must give pedestrians an audible signal when passing

 - Must check for passing bicyclists when opening doors